clintonjosephs/clintonjosephs/README.md

 - 🤝 I’m looking for help with **Algorithms and Data Structures**

-- 👨‍💻 All of my projects are available [@clintonjosephs](github.com/clintonjosephs26)
+- 👨‍💻 Some of my projects are available on [@portfolio](https://clintonjosephs.github.io/portfolio_website/)

 - 💬 Ask me about **Software Development**